niravariya07/DataSynth/README.md

 # DataSynth

+DataSynth is an AI-powered synthetic dataset generator that can dynamically create datasets based on **user-specified columns and row counts**.
+It leverages **Google’s Gemini API** for text generation, and is designed with an architecture that supports **Retrieval-Augmented Generation (RAG)** for richer, domain-specific dataset generation.

 DataSynth is a **Streamlit-powered synthetic dataset generator** that uses the Gemini API to create datasets on demand.
 1. Define your **column names** and **number of rows**.
 2. Let the model craft a realistic,